Metro-east football players still starring in Division I

 OKLAHOMA

-- Austin Seibert, kicker-punter Belleville West: Seibert went 1-1 on his field goal attempts with a long of 34 yards.
-Seibert was also 5-5 on extra points to go along with four punts that averaged 45.0 yards.
-Oklahoma went on the beat Kansas State 38-17.
+- Austin Seibert, kicker-punter Belleville West: Seibert went 1-1 on his field goal attempts with a long of 23 yards.
+Seibert was also 7-8 on extra points to go along with two punts that averaged 39.0 yards.
+Oklahoma went on the beat Texas Tech 66-59.

 ILLINOIS

-- Darius Mosely, DB, O’Fallon: Mosley recorded four tackles, a tackle for a loss, a fumble revovery and one interception in the 24-7 win over Rutgers.
+- Darius Mosely, DB, O’Fallon: Mosley recorded eight tackles, and a pass break up in the 41-8 loss to Michigan.

 WESTERN KENTUCKY

-- Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 12 out of 12 snaps (5 field goals, 5 extra points, 2 punts) in the 44-43 double OT win over Middle Tennessee State University.
+- Nolan Dowling, long snapper, Belleville East: Dowling successfully completed 11 of 11 snaps (8 extra points, 2 punts, 1 field goal) in the 59-24 win over Old Dominion University.

+- Brian Hill, RB, Belleville West.
+Hill rushed for 289 yards and three touchdowns to go along with one catch for 13 yards in the 42-34 win over Nevada.

 SIU CARBONDALE

 - Chase Allen, LB, Belleville East.
-Allen recorded four tackles in the 31-28 loss to Illinois State.
+Allen led the team in tackles with nine, and a tackle for a loss in the 22-14 loss to Indiana State.

 - Markese Jackson, LB, East St. Louis.
+Jackson recorded six tackles and a tackle for a loss in the 22-14 loss to Indiana State.

-Jackson recorded three tackles in the 31-28 loss to Illinois State.
+- Kyron Watson, LB, East St. Louis.
+Jackson recorded four tackles and a tackle for a loss in the 22-14 loss to Indiana State.

+- Matt Sotiropoulos, K, Belleville East.
+Sotiropoulos missed both of his field goal attempts in the 22-14 loss to Indiana State.

 NORTH DAKOTA STATE

-- Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded nine tackles, two tackles for a loss and one sack in the 19-17 loss to South Dakota State.
+- Pierre Gee-Tucker, LB, Belleville West: Gee-Tucker recorded eight tackles, one tackle for a loss and one fumble recovery in the 21-13 win over Western Illinois.

-- Dom, Davis, CB, Belleville West: Davis recorded three tackles in the 19-17 loss to South Dakota State.
+- Dom, Davis, CB, Belleville West: Davis recorded four tackles and a pass break up in the 21-13 win over Western Illinois.

+- Mike Ford, DB, Marquette.
+Ford recorded two tackles in the 21-20 loss to Tennessee Tech.

 SOUTH DAKOTA STATE

-- Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 220 yards and passed for 303 yards in the 19-17 win over North Dakota State.
+- Charlie Harmon, OL, O’Fallon: Harmon anchored a line that rushed for 167 yards and passed for 189 yards in the 24-10 win over Youngstown State.

 Comments